 The GDC expects dental professionals to ensure they are appropriately trained and indemnified for any task they undertake.

-Dental hygienists and therapists wishing to undertake tooth whitening should let us know by calling our membership team on 0800 085 0614 with details for the training they have completed.
+If you're a dental hygienist or therapist and want to undertake tooth whitening, let us know by calling our membership team on 0800 085 0614 with details for the training you've completed.

 Botulinum toxin injections and non-permanent resorbable dermal fillers

 We also provide indemnity for suitably trained dentists undertaking botulinum toxin injections and non-permanent resorbable dermal fillers performed to the lips or the face, but excluding the neck or any other part of the body.

 This indemnity is included in our standard subscription rates for general dental practitioners, although you should still notify the DDU membership team if you are planning to undertake this type of work.

 A supplement is applicable for recently qualified dentists and if your gross income for this work is over £8,000 per year.
 If you want to be indemnified for this, call our membership team with details of the training you have completed.

 We only indemnify members performing treatments with dermal fillers approved for use by the US Food and Drug Administration (FDA).
 A list of approved fillers can be found here.
 Brand names may differ slightly in the UK, but we are happy for DDU members to use the equivalent UK product if the manufacturer and product are the same as the US product listed.
 Please contact us if you need more clarification on this.

 We do not indemnify DCPs for facial cosmetic procedures.